-Upon completion of this offering, Wexford and Gulfport (assuming neither Wexford nor Gulfport or any of their respective affiliates makes any additional purchases of our common stock) will beneficially own approximately 39.6% and 19.1%, respectively, of our common stock or 38.9% and 18.8%, respectively, if the underwriters exercise their option to purchase additional shares in full.
-See "Principal Stockholders" on page 81 of this prospectus.
+Upon completion of this offering, Wexford and Gulfport will beneficially own approximately 29.3% and 14.1%, respectively, of our common stock or 27.9% and 13.5%, respectively, if the underwriters exercise their option to purchase additional shares in full.
+See "Principal and Selling Stockholders" on page 87 of this prospectus.
 In addition, individuals affiliated with Wexford and Gulfport serve on our Board of Directors, and Gulfport has the right to designate one individual as a nominee for election to our Board of Directors so long as it continues to beneficially own more than 10% of our outstanding common stock.
 As a result, Wexford and Gulfport, together, are able to control, and Wexford alone will continue to be able to exercise significant influence over, matters requiring stockholder approval, including the election of directors, changes to our organizational documents and significant corporate transactions.
 This concentration of ownership makes it unlikely that any other holder or group of holders of our common stock will be able to affect the way we are managed or the direction of our business.
 The interests of Wexford and Gulfport with respect to matters potentially or actually involving or affecting us, such as future acquisitions, financings and other corporate opportunities and attempts to acquire us, may conflict with the interests of our other stockholders.
 This continued concentrated ownership will make it impossible for another company to acquire us and for you to receive any related takeover premium for your shares unless Wexford approves the acquisition.